 and mentally disordered, in relation to any such person, has a corresponding meaning.

+The interpretation of ‘mental disorder’ has two ‘limbs’ to it.
+First, a person must be assessed as having an ‘abnormal state of mind (whether of a continuous or intermittent nature), characterised by delusions, disorders of mood, perception volition (ability to make choices) or cognition (understanding)’.
+Second, the ‘abnormal state of mind’ must be ‘of such a degree that it –

+poses a serious danger to the health or safety of self or others; or

+seriously diminishes the capacity of that person to take care of himself or herself.’

+A person may be certified by a health practitioner for compulsory assessment when there are ‘reasonable grounds to believe’ they are ‘mentally disordered’; a judge may make a compulsory treatment order for a person who is ‘mentally disordered ‘if ‘having regard to all the circumstances considers it necessary to make a compulsory treatment order’ (section 27) ; and a person may remain under compulsory treatment for as long as they are ‘mentally disordered’.
+If they cease to meet the definition of ‘mental disorder they are entitled to be released (refer section 2.2, ‘fit to be released from compulsory status’).

+The Mental Health Act applies only to those people with mental disorder who satisfy the two-part definition above.
+The first part requires the presence of an ‘abnormal’ state of mind, either continuously or intermittently, and the second requires that the presence of that state of mind causes consequences of a certain severity.
+No one can be subject to an assessment or treatment order based on having an ‘abnormal state of mind’ alone.

+A person cannot be subject to the Mental Health Act solely on the basis of their intellectual disability, substance use, personal, political or religious beliefs, or criminal or delinquent behaviour (section 4).
+People who are under the Mental Health Act may have an intellectual disability, an acquired brain injury or substance use issues, but they must also meet the two-part definition of mental disorder above.

-The central criteria for initiating and continuing compulsory assessment and treatment is that a person is or appears to be mentally disordered.
+The central criteria for initiating and continuing compulsory assessment and treatment is that a person is, or appears to be, mentally disordered.
 The Court of Appeal discussed the definition of ‘mental disorder’ at length in its decision in Waitemata Health v Attorney-General.
-The following general points can be inferred from that case.
+The following general points were made by the Court of Appeal in that case.

 The definition of ‘mental disorder’ is based on phenomena rather than diagnosis.
-The Act avoids reference to any particular mental or psychiatric illness.
+The Mental Health Act avoids reference to any particular mental or psychiatric illness.
 Instead, it provides a number of symptom clusters that might indicate an ‘abnormal state of mind’.
 These are ‘delusions, or disorders of mood or perception or volition or cognition’.

 The language of the ‘mental disorder’ definition seeks to avoid the debate over the difference between mental illness and behavioural disorders.
-A person with a severe personality disorder exhibiting any of the phenomena identified in the ‘mental disorder’ definition may well qualify for compulsory treatment under the Act, despite not having a mental illness according to clinical definitions.
+A person with a severe personality disorder exhibiting any of the phenomena identified in the ‘mental disorder’ definition may well qualify for compulsory treatment under the Mental Health Act, despite not having a mental illness according to clinical definitions.

-The part of the definition of ‘mental disorder’ concerning the nature of a person’s abnormal state of mind, ending with the word ‘cognition’, is commonly referred to as the ‘first limb’ of the definition.
-The part of the definition concerning the severity of the person’s condition is referred to as the ‘second limb’.

-1.1.1 ‘Abnormal state of mind’
+2.1.1 ‘Abnormal state of mind’

-Whether or not a person has an ‘abnormal state of mind’ is determined wholly by the presence of one or more of the phenomena provided in the ‘mental disorder’ definition.
-Clinicians should not measure whether, taken as a whole, a person has an objectively abnormal state of mind compared with that of the average person, but whether any phenomena indicating an abnormal state of mind as described at 1.1.3 are present.
+An ‘abnormal state of mind’ is determined wholly by the presence of one or more of the phenomena provided in the ‘mental disorder’ definition.
+Clinicians must not measure whether, taken as a whole, a person has an objectively abnormal state of mind compared with that of the average person, but whether any phenomena indicating an abnormal state of mind as described at 2.1.3 are present.

-1.1.2 ‘Whether of a continuous or an intermittent nature’
+2.1.2 ‘Whether of a continuous or an intermittent nature’